AK-Homberger/Seatalk-Autopilot-Remote-Control/README.md

 # Programming the 433 MHz KeyFob

 You should change the four codes in the software to individual random numbers.
-The same codes have to be copied to the "_433_Programming.ino".
+The same codes have to be copied to the "_433_Programming_New.ino".
 Only for programming you will also need a 433 MHZ sender connected to the ProMicro.
 I used a ProMicro on a "bread board" to program the codes.

 Send each code individually and programm the keys of the remote according to the programming description of your KeyFob.
+Press "Send" button in serial console for next key;

 Key 1 = button A = -1 degree